bushy555/microbee_1-bit_music/README.md

 # microbee_1-bit_music.
-About 25 music players with tunes from different authors.
+Music players ported to the Microbee from the ZX Spectrum computer.
 Majority are by Shiru and UTZ.
 Tim Follin and others are also included.
 1-bit music engine players for the Microbee computer ported from the ZX Spectrum.